idrinth-api-bench/issues/README.md

 both the size and difficulty of a task, as well as what repository to change code in.

+## Branch naming

+We use `the-one` as our central branch, since it barely won a community vote.
+It was picked as a reference to the one ring - this is the branch to rule them all.

 ## Socials

 Please follow my socials to be updated on the project: